 Our revenues and net income are based primarily on the value of assets under our management.
-Accordingly, declines in financial market values like those experienced since September 2008 directly and negatively impact our investment advisory revenues, as well as our investment income and net income.
+Accordingly, declines in financial market values like those experienced during the last two years directly and negatively impact our investment advisory revenues, as well as our investment income and net income.

-We invest in our sponsored mutual funds, which are market risk sensitive financial instruments, primarily for purposes other than trading; we do not invest in derivative financial or commodity instruments.
+We invest in our sponsored mutual funds, which are market risk sensitive financial instruments, primarily for purposes other than trading.
 Mutual fund investments have inherent market risk in the form of equity price risk; that is, the potential future loss of value that would result from a decline in the fair values of mutual fund shares.
 Each fund and its underlying net assets are also subject to market risk, which may arise from changes in equity prices, credit ratings, foreign currency exchange rates, and interest rates.